mwhatter/OpenPhalanX/README.md

 ## API Keys Configuration

-OpenPhalanx utilizes several APIs to facilitate its operations, each of which require API keys.
-These keys should be added to the `API_Keys&Extensions.txt` file located in the OpenPhalanx directory.
+OpenPhalanX utilizes several APIs to facilitate its operations, each of which require API keys.
+These keys should be added to the `API_Keys&Extensions.txt` file located in the OpenPhalanX directory.
 Ensure each key is entered correctly and follows the format outlined in `API_Keys&Extensions.txt`.

 ## Features

-OpenPhalanx offers an array of features designed to facilitate remote system management, monitoring, and securing.
+OpenPhalanX offers an array of features designed to facilitate remote system management, monitoring, and securing.
 Below are some key features:

 - **View Processes**: Display the list of processes running on the remote computer.
 - **Copy All Process Binaries**: Copy all unique process binaries from the remote machine to your local host.